craftweg/website/priv/posts/2015-01-28-modularize-your-mobile-apps.md

 ---
 title: Modularize your mobile projects
-excerpt: 'Learn how to split your app components in different bundles instead of dealing with an unique bundle that packages the whole app'
+description: 'Learn how to split your app components in different bundles instead of dealing with an unique bundle that packages the whole app'
 categories: [target, module, android studio, scheme, xcconfig, xcode]
 ---